+Number Number Avg.
+Age Avg.
+Age

-Year # Males #Females Avg.
-Age Males Avg.
-Age Females Ave.
-Aae
+Year of Males of Females of Males of Females Ave.
+Age

 FY 07 24 34 60.1 69.7 65.7

 FY 08 31 23 63.4 67.7 65.3

+FY 09 32 23 60.4 65.9 62.7

-All diseases of the lung/respiratory system due to an identified respiratory disease process such as acute bronchitis, emphysema, asthma, pulmonary embolism, respiratory failure, COPD, ARDS pneumonia and aspiration pneumonia were responsible for 36% of all deaths in 2008 eclipsing the number of deaths caused by cardiac disease (31%).
+All diseases of the lung/respiratory system due to an identified respiratory disease process such as acute bronchitis, emphysema, asthma, pulmonary embolism, respiratory failure, COPD, ARDS pneumonia and aspiration pneumonia were responsible for 36.8% of all deaths in 2009 eclipsing the number of deaths caused by cardiac disease (29.9%).

 The frequency of respiratory disease (specifically pneumonia and aspiration pneumonia) and the resultant high mortality rate seem to be closely related to the risk factors of immobility and dysphagia or swallowing dysfunction, restrictive pulmonary function due to curvature of the spine, cerebral palsy, genetic syndromes, hiatal hernia and other anatomical anomalies which are prevalent in the population served by DDS.
-The extraordinary relationship between respiratory disease, aspiration pneumonia and morbidity and mortality in the population of people with intellectual disabilities has also been identified and reported by other state ID/DD agencies.44,51,52,53,54,55
+The extraordinary relationship between respiratory disease, aspiration pneumonia and morbidity and mortality in the population of people with intellectual disabilities has also been identified and reported by other state ID/DD agencies.53, 55, 77, 78, 81, 82

-The incidence of mortalities related to respiratory diseases is even more striking in the DDS Down Syndrome population illustrated by the fact that almost 80% of people with Down Syndrome died as a result of pneumonia, aspiration pneumonia respiratory or generalized sepsis related to a respiratory infection.
+The incidence of mortalities related to respiratory diseases is even more striking in the DDS Down syndrome population illustrated by the fact that almost 70% of people with Down syndrome died as a result of respiratory failure, aspiration pneumonia or pneumonia.